 Health, safety, and environmental audits and inspections emphasize all aspects of safety and regulatory compliance.
-During these inspections, the EH&S Office will: 1) evaluate health, safety, and environmental program compliance; and 2) identify unsafe conditions and work practices.
-When discrepancies are identified, the EH&S Office will implement appropriate corrective action.
-Depending on the circumstances, supervisors and employees are required to participate in these audits and inspections.
-Moreover, supervisors and employees are periodically requested to conduct self-audits.
-A comprehensive inspection checklist is provided in Section X of this document.
+During these inspections, the EHS Office will:

+- 1. evaluate health, safety, and environmental program compliance; and - 2. identify unsafe conditions and work practices.

+When discrepancies are identified, the EHS Office will implement appropriate corrective action.
+Supervisors and employees are required to participate in these efforts, depending on the circumstances.
+Additionally, supervisors and employees are periodically requested to conduct self-audits.
+A comprehensive inspection checklist is provided in Section 10 of this document.

-To promote sound chemical inventory management, the EH&S Office will periodically conduct chemical inventory audits.
+To promote sound chemical inventory management, the EHS Office will periodically conduct chemical inventory audits.
 During these audits, supervisors are requested to verify the accuracy of their department chemical inventory.
-Inventory changes or discrepancies will be identified, and the EH&S Office will update the Chemical Management Database.
+Inventory corrections will subsequently be handled by the EHS Office.